 PERFORMING ARTS AND THEATRE

 If the Performing Arts and Theatre are what you enjoy watching or participating in, there is much to be found on The Treasure Coast.
 We enjoy attending several of the shows offered each year at the LYRIC THEATRE in Stuart and THE SUNRISE THEATRE in Ft Pierce.
-Both bring in acts from all over the country and world as well as providing a venue for local dance and school performances.
+Both bring in acts from all over the country and world as well as provide a venue for local dance and school performances.
 We have enjoyed seeing the late Kenny Rogers at The Sunrise as well as other famous acts like Tony Benne,t & Paul Anka.
-THE LYRIC THEATRE entertains us with wonderful Country, Rock ‘n roll and other shows as well.
+THE LYRIC THEATRE entertains us with wonderful Country, Rock ‘n roll, and other shows as well.
 Both of these theatres were built in the 1920s and have been renovated & updated recently with updated sound and acoustic systems while keeping their original charm.

 - The Barn Theatre and StarStruck Theatre & School in Stuart,